 However, the primary purpose of fitting this adjustable chassis setup was to deliver high levels of confidence, comfort and stability in all road conditions.
 Indeed, Lexus specially developed the tyres to further optimise chassis performance.

 The comforting quality of air was also manipulated in the new interior of the LS, made more spacious by a 7.5cm extension of the wheelbase.
-The sophisticated climate control system improved on the HC and CO pollution sensor previously fitted to the LS 400, now being able to detect and protect those inside from NOx diesel fumes.
+The sophisticated climate control system improved the pollution sensor previously fitted to the LS 400, now being able to detect and protect those inside from diesel fumes.
 The system also featured intelligent vents that automatically moved airflow away from the driver and passenger once the interior temperature had stabilised.

 What’s more, perforated leather seats with thermo-electric fans allowed the climate control system to warm and cool the parts that other air conditioning systems could not reach, while rear passengers were treated to seats with vibro-massage, heating and electric adjustment with memory functions.
-The rear seats even had an auto-return function that automatically moved them to the rearmost position for passengers’ ease of exit.
+The rear seats even had an auto-return function that automatically moved them to the rearmost position to assist passengers in their exit.

 Interior fixtures and fittings were noticeably improved in the third-generation LS.
 Before beginning work on the stylish new interior, Lexus designers studied luxury and craftsmanship outside of the automotive sphere, from presidential suites in five-star hotels to luxury watch and guitar-makers.
 Because of this attention to detail, features such as standard premium leather trim, electronic soft-closing doors, a keyless entry system, courtesy lights in the doors and folding door mirrors, and a world-first low reflection windscreen were installed.

 A new GPS satellite navigation system with seven-inch screen became standard equipment in the LS 430, its DVD storage now offering up to 13 times more data than the previous CD-based system.
-Voice instructions were now amplified through a new 11-speaker Mark Levinson audio system, the first time that this exclusive maker of home and concert audio equipment had ever provided a system for a car.
+Voice instructions were amplified through a new 11-speaker Mark Levinson audio system, the first time that this exclusive audio equipment supplier had ever provided a system for a car.
 But that was only after the company had judged the cabin ambience of the LS as an appropriate sound stage for its products.

 Under the skin was a new six-speed automatic gearbox that used artificial intelligence programmes to learn the driver’s style and match its shifts accordingly.
 Its closer gear ratios covered a wider range than before, which showed in the sprint to 62mph that was now 0.4 seconds faster.